CES 2017: AMD Announces High Performance Ecosystem for Ryzen CPUs

 - PC Specialist

 AMD also announced that they are working with top cooler makers to create many aftermarket CPU cooling solutions, giving PC building enthusiasts a vast array of choices when deciding how to best cool their Ryzen CPU.
 AMD made special mention of Noctua, makers of some of the best CPU coolers on the market at the moment, the Noctua will offer its NH-D15 system as well as the NH-U12S.
-Additionally EKWB will support AM4 with its custom water cooling kits.
+Additionally, EKWB will support AM4 with its custom water cooling kits.

 It’s nice to see a full suite of PC makers giving their consumers the option of Ryzen once the CPU launches this year.
 While it’s nothing new either to see this at the launch of a new product such as a CPU, having this much support at its launch makes for a healthy breadth of options for people to choose from as well.
 Consumer choice is never a bad thing in the end.